MattsTechInfo/Meshnet/README.md

 Make sure you have the `meshnet-env.yaml` file configured and run `kubectl apply -f <meshnet_folder> -n <namespace>` to start the container.
 The node/peer should show up in your Meshnet within a few seconds.

 ## ARM64
 Next to the default AMD64 platform this container is also built for ARM64.
 This will allow for easy deployment on Ampere based K8s nodes or VM's in, for example, the Free-Tier Oracle Cloud Infrastructure.
-At this moment, specific OKE images seem to miss the iptables, this is under investigation and can be found in the issues.
+At this moment, specific OKE images seem to miss some iptables modules, running `sudo modprobe iptable_filter` on your worker nodes will fix this.

 ## Credits
 Starting this image has been based on the excellent work of https://github.com/bubuntux/nordvpn with their NordVPN client implementation in Docker.